Properties & Pathways

 Businesses will sadly suffer throughout this lockdown period, but the many we see survive it can return to operation knowing their business plan, strategy and operation are sound.

-So, is real estate the better investment?
+So, does that mean real estate is the better investment?

 Real estate remains Australia’s largest investment asset class by market value, and will for some time.
 People will continue throwing money at property while land remains a finite resource and rental payments give a stable investment income.